edukait/laocoon/README.md

 ```
 You must have `mahotas`, `numpy`, and `pandas` installed.
 ### Execution
-Input the _absolute_ path to the folder containing your images, as well as the filetype of
+Input the _absolute_ path to the folder containing your images, as well as the file type of
 your images (acceptable image types are PNG, JPEG, JPG, and TIF).
 Each image must have
 four different channels: DAPI, EdU, RFP, and GFP in the folder, and all similar images must
 have the same prefix.
 Here's an example of how to execute the code:

-## IS THIS RIGHT?
 ```
-python -m count_cells /Users/name/Desktop/images tif /Users/name/Downloads
+count_cells /Users/name/Desktop/images tif /Users/name/Downloads
 ```
+The first argument is the absolute path to the folder containing the images, the second argumnet is the file type
+of the images, and the third is the absolute path to where the outputs should be saved.

 In executing this line of code, four methods of cell counting are performed on the images:
 1. Histogram equalization and Gaussian filter preprocessing, epsilon value quality control (saved as `hist_eps.csv`)